-It was noon and when I arrived and queue looked the same.
+It was noon and when I arrived and the queue looked the same.
 I really didn’t want to wait that long so I went to check out some other beauties of Prague and returned 3 hours later.
-The queue was like only half of the mornings one so I got into a line.
+The queue was like only half of the morning’s one so I got into a line.

-For my surprise, it was moving so fast!
+To my surprise, it was moving so fast!

 8 minutes and I was in!
 So my advice – don’t get sickened by the long queues as I did – it’s not that bad how it looks like. (and it’s free so you can wait a while)